Our Policies for Agents

 "Believed Defunct": On occasion, we may declare a listing "believed defunct."
 Rest assured, we never do this without attempting to contact the agent and giving them ample time to respond.
 If you have a listing that has incorrectly been declared "believed defunct," please contact us immediately so we can rectify the situation as soon as possible, and rest assured that we did attempt to contact you before taking this action.

 Disqualification: If your policies change in such a way that they longer meet our criteria for agent listings, we will change the listing's status to DNQ (does not qualify).
 We will not necessarily contact the agent when this happens.

-Three Strikes Rule: If a listing gets disqualified and/or declared "believed defunct" three times, it will be permanently delisted.
+Three Strikes Rule: If a listing gets disqualified and/or declared "believed defunct" three times, it will be permanently disqualified.

-Permanent Delisting: Outside of the Three Strikes Rule, we reserve the right to delist for any reason at any time.
-In our history, we have only done this a couple of times for reasons we won't get into here.
+Permanent Delisting: We reserve the right to delist for any reason at any time.
+In our history, we have only done this on rare occasions and for reasons we won't get into here.
 When we do delist, we may not contact the agent regarding the delisting.